joshlevinson/Sample-WP2Markdown/Resources/policy-requirements.md

 - No advertising is used in the form

-1. All emails must contain a link to the privacy policy on the clientâ&#128;&#153;s website.
+1. All emails must contain a link to the privacy policy on the client’s website.
 2. All emails must contain the physical, summonable address of the client company.

 <table style="width: 100%;"><tbody><tr><td style="text-align: left; width: 80px; border-color: #fff; background-color: #fff; color: #eb5a19;">**Please Note:**</td> <td>Offering the unsubscribe functionality via email ('mailto: unsubscribe@example.com') or telephone is not a substitute for the one-click process.
 We do recommend that you provide these channels as additional unsubscribe options, but they are not a valid substitute.</td> </tr></tbody></table><a name="best"></a>5.
 Best Practice Recommendations